 - Language interventions and social communication skills groups in KS1.

-Claremont’s SENCo, is responsible for the review and monitoring of the Pupil
+Mrs Smith, Claremont’s SENCo, is our Pupil Premium Champion and is responsible for the review and monitoring of the Pupil Premium Grant.

 To check your eligibility and apply for Free School Meals, please go to